ZojitrA/MonteCrysto/README.md

 ![screenshot](screenshot3.png)

-## Transactions and coin pages
+## Coins page

-Simple to use transactions bar, that automatically removes sell button if one currently has no coins in wallet.
 Coins page charts change color between green and red depending on trend of coin.
 If downward trend, red is the theme, if upward, green.
+Each coin has coin specific news for accurate diagnosis of investment before purchase.
+Price on chart is update every 5 seconds.